rudrankriyam/LeetCode-in-Swift/README.md

 Inspired by the repository by Yi Gu! [https://github.com/soapyigu/LeetCode-Swift]

 # List of Questions (Current Count: 228)
 * [EASY QUESTIONS (Current Count: 116)](https://github.com/rudrankriyam/LeetCode-in-Swift/tree/master/EASY/README.md)
 * [MEDIUM QUESTIONS (Current Count: 107)](https://github.com/rudrankriyam/LeetCode-in-Swift/tree/master/MEDIUM/README.md)
 * [HARD QUESTIONS (Current Count: 005)](https://github.com/rudrankriyam/LeetCode-in-Swift/tree/master/HARD/README.md)

 # Contributors
 * [Rudrank Riyam](https://twitter.com/rudrankriyam)
 * [Swapnanil Dhol](https://twitter.com/SwapnanilDhol)

-# This part is work in progress.

 # iOS Interview Preparation
-Curating all the resources I refer to for interview preparation.
-This is not an exhaustive list and you are free to add your suggestion to it.
+Curating all the resources **I refer to** for interview preparation.
+This is **not an exhaustive list** and you are free to add your suggestion to it.
 Thank you!

-Note: I have only interviewed with a single company as of now.
-I researched a lot about iOS interviews in general, but my views may be biased, and may not be helpful for the dream company you are preparing for.
+*Note: I have only interviewed with a single company as of now.
+I researched a lot about iOS interviews in general, but my views may be biased, and may not be helpful for the dream company you are preparing for.*

 # Behavioral Questions
 This YouTube channel [Dan Croitor](https://www.youtube.com/channel/UCw0uQHve23oMWgQcTTpgQsQ/videos) has almost all the material and resources you need for a behavioral round.

 You can start with this video - [How to pass a behavioral interview